zimzim62000/PUGXMultiUserBundle/Resources/doc/index.md

 This bundle has been realized as a part of a real application that uses doctrine orm, so for now it only supports the ORM db driver.

-!!!
-IMPORTANT: This version was heavily modified to decouple the controllers. !!!

 ## Prerequisites

 This version of the bundle requires Symfony 2.1